amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 A Waves node provides RPC API functions required for using MetaMask.

+Connecting MetaMask to the Waves network can be done manually or programmatically.

-To connect the Waves network, a user selects “Custom RPC” in the list of networks and specifies the connection parameters:
+To connect manually, a user selects “Custom RPC” in the list of networks and specifies the connection parameters:

 * Network Name: for example, Waves Stagenet.
 * New RPC URL: the URL of a Waves node with an open RPC API, for example, the URL of the pool of public nodes `https://nodes-stagenet.wavesnodes.com/`.
 * Chain ID: 83 for Stagenet.
 * Currency Symbol: WAVES.

-As a result, MetaMask displays the Waves network as available.

-Connection to the Waves network can also be done programmatically.
-For example, a web app can use the [Signer](/en/building-apps/waves-api-and-sdk/client-libraries/signer) library with ProviderMetaMask:
+To connect programmatically, a web app can use the [Signer](/en/building-apps/waves-api-and-sdk/client-libraries/signer) library with ProviderMetaMask:
 1. The application calls the `login()` function.
 2. Signer calls the corresponding function of ProviderMetaMask, and ProviderMetaMask calls the MetaMask API.
 3. MetaMask opens a window where the user confirms the connection to the network.
 4. After receiving the confirmation, MetaMask adds the connection and returns the address of the user.

+As a result, MetaMask displays the Waves network as available.

 ## Token Transfer